 Escape to Minnesota's North Shore

-For stressed-out city folks, it's hallowed ground.
+For stressed-out city folks, the shore of Lake Superior is hallowed ground.

 © Beth Gauper